foldcat/oasync/README.md

 }
 ```
 Note that timed tasks will execute *during* or *after* the tick you supplied,
-i.e. tasks are not garenteed to execute at percisely the tick passed into it.
+i.e. tasks are not garenteed to execute at percisely after 5 seconds.

 #### unsafe dispatching
-You might want to spawn virtual tasks outside of threads managed
+You might want to spawn tasks outside of threads managed
 by oasync, we call this unsafe dispatching:
 ```odin
 task :: proc(_: rawptr) {